(CNN) -- Here's a look at rampage killings that have occurred in the United States since the 1940s.

 July 12, 1976 - In Fullerton, California, 36-year-old janitor, Edward Charles Allaway, using a rifle, kills seven people in the library of California State University, Fullerton.
 He is found not guilty by reason of insanity and committed to a state mental hospital.

-January 7, 1973 - In New Orleans, Louisiana, 23-year-old Mark Robert James Essex, using a .44 magnum carbine, kills seven people and wounds 13 more in a rampage at a Howard Johnson motel.
+January 7, 1973 - In New Orleans, 23-year-old Mark Robert James Essex, using a .44 magnum carbine, kills seven people and wounds 13 more in a rampage at a Howard Johnson motel.
 Police snipers later kill him.
 Police later linked Essex to the shooting of two other people on New Year's Eve 1972.

 June 21, 1972 - In Cherry Hill, New Jersey, 33-year-old Edwin Grace kills six people at an employment agency and seriously wounds himself.
 He carried a sawed-off .22 caliber rifle in each hand.
 He dies in custody several weeks later from the self-inflicted gunshot wound.